 Copy a Request

 The steps to copy a request as an administrator are described below.
-If you allow applicants to copy requests, Applicant Tutorial - Copy Request can be shared with them.
+If you allow applicants to copy requests, Applicant Tutorial - Copy Request Responses can be shared with them.

 - Navigate to the Request Summary for the request you want to copy.